supership-jp/activerecord-spanner-adapter/README.md

 The [Cloud Spanner](https://cloud.google.com/spanner/) adapter for ActiveRecord.

 ## Status
-Proof of concept.
+Experimental.
-You cannot expect that this gem is ready for production use -- many features are not supported.
+You cannot expect that this gem is ready for production use -- incompatible API change can happen without notice.

 ## Installation